 The warning system allows you a system in which to warn your members of unwanted actions on your site, and act upon those warnings automatically via the system, or by moderator action.

 Setting up warning system on your site has 3 sections.
 Reasons, actions, and settings.
 Each of these will be discussed below.
-This section can be access from Members>Member Settings>Warnings within your admin area.
+This section can be access from Members>Content Moderation>Warnings within your admin area.

 When you first enter the area above, the first tab you will see are reasons.
 In here you will see a list of all the reasons for warning a member which are currently set up.
 This will look similar to the below.